flutter/website/src/docs/testing/common-errors.md

 either directly or indirectly.

 ### What does the error look like?

+When the error occurs, the following message gets displayed in the console:

 ```
 The following assertion was thrown building DialogPage(dirty, dependencies: [_InheritedTheme, _LocalizationsScope-[GlobalKey#59a8e]], state: _DialogPageState#f121e):